loranger32/to_decimal/README.md

 # to_decimal

-Provide a simple way to convert an integer expressed in bases 2 up to 10 to a decimal integer.
+A simple gem to convert an integer expressed in bases 2 up to 10 to a decimal integer.

 I've looked for a simple way to get a decimal integer from an integer expressed